 15. GOVERNING LAW AND VENUE

 This Agreement shall be governed by the internal substantive laws of the State of New York, without respect to its conflict of laws principles, except to the extent that law is inconsistent with or preempted by federal law.
 The application of the United Nations Convention on Contracts for the International Sale of Goods is expressly excluded.
-To the extent that a dispute is not subject to arbitration under Section 16 (Dispute Resolution) of this Agreement, that action shall be brought in the appropriate state or federal court located in New York County, New York; and we both irrevocably consent to the exclusive jurisdiction and venue of the state or federal courts in New York County, New York for the adjudication of all non-arbitral claims.
+Any dispute that is not subject to arbitration under Section 16 (Dispute Resolution) of this Agreement, or any issues involving arbitrability or enforcement of provisions under Section 16, shall be brought in the appropriate state or federal court located in New York County, New York; and we and you irrevocably consent to the exclusive jurisdiction and venue of the state or federal courts in New York County, New York for the adjudication of all non-arbitral claims.

 16. DISPUTE RESOLUTION

-Our customer-service department can resolve most customer concerns quickly and to the customer’s satisfaction.
-Please contact Bleacher Report Customer Support at 153 Kearny St. 2nd Floor, San Francisco, CA 94108 or by email to firstname.lastname@example.org.
-In the unlikely event that you're not satisfied with customer service's solution (or if Bleacher Report has not been able to resolve a dispute it has with you after attempting to do so informally), we each agree to resolve those disputes through binding arbitration or small claims court instead of in courts of general jurisdiction.
+In the unlikely event that you're not satisfied with customer service's solution, and you and Bleacher Report are unable to resolve a dispute through the Informal Dispute Resolution Procedures below, we each agree to resolve the dispute through binding arbitration or small claims court instead of in courts of general jurisdiction.

 Arbitration is more informal than a lawsuit in court.
 Arbitration uses a neutral arbitrator instead of a judge or jury, allows for more limited discovery than in court, and is subject to very limited review by courts.
-Unless expressly limited by this Dispute Resolution provision, arbitrators can award the same damages and relief that a court can award.
+Unless expressly limited by this arbitration provision, arbitrators can award the same damages and relief that a court can award.
 Any arbitration under this Agreement will take place on an individual basis; class arbitrations and class actions are not permitted.
-For any non-frivolous claim that does not exceed $75,000, we will pay all costs of the arbitration.
-Moreover, in arbitration you are entitled to recover attorneys’ fees from us to at least the same extent as you would be in court.
+In arbitration you may be entitled to recover attorneys’ fees from us to the same extent as you would be in court.

-(1) Claims Subject to Arbitration: Bleacher Report and you agree to arbitrate all disputes and claims between us, except for claims arising from bodily injury or that pertain to enforcing, protecting, or the validity of your or our intellectual property rights (or the intellectual property rights of any of our licensors, affiliates and partners).
-This agreement to arbitrate is intended to be broadly interpreted.
+(1) Claims Subject to Arbitration: To the fullest extent permitted by applicable law, Bleacher Report and you agree to arbitrate all disputes and claims between us, except for claims arising from bodily injury or that pertain to enforcing, protecting, or the validity of your or our intellectual property rights (or the intellectual property rights of any of our licensors, affiliates and partners).
+This Arbitration Agreement is intended to be broadly interpreted.
 It includes, but is not limited to:

 - claims arising out of or relating to any aspect of the relationship between us, whether based in contract, tort, fraud, misrepresentation or any other statutory or common-law legal theory;